 The end of the status quo.
 Forum speakers Mary Feeney (University of Arizona) and Patrick Reakes (University of Florida) showed that print-era preservation strategies – involving microfilm and interlibrary loan – are becoming ineffective and unsustainable.
 Microfom vendors now prohibit interlibrary sharing, and prices are soaring as hard-pressed publishers seek to maximize royalties revenue.
 Add to this the fact that major suppliers like the British Library and Brill/IDC are ceasing microfilm production altogether, and the supply chain that long served scholarship seems to be on the brink of collapse.

-Mark Sweeney (LC) and Dorothy Carner (University of Missouri, Columbia) reported that efforts by the national libraries to archive electronic news content are proceeding but technical and legal obstacles often prevent their providing meaningful access to that content.
-On the other hand the media sector, publishers like The New York Times and broadcasters like CNN, have built robust and sophisticated new capabilities for managing digital content throughout its lifecycle, and for enhancing that content with rich metadata, capabilities not likely to be replicated in the library sector.
-As Evan Sandhaus (New York Times) and Philip Spiegel (LAC Group) suggested, the media organizations are now in charge of archiving.
+Mark Sweeney (LC) and Dorothy Carner (University of Missouri, Columbia) reported that efforts by national libraries to archive electronic news content are proceeding but that technical and legal obstacles often prevent their providing meaningful access to the content archived.
+On the other hand the media sector, publishers like The New York Times and broadcasters like CNN, have robust and sophisticated new capabilities for managing digital content throughout its lifecycle, and for enhancing that content with rich metadata, capabilities not likely to be replicated in the library sector.
+As Evan Sandhaus (New York Times) and Philip Spiegel (LAC Group) suggested, the media organizations are now "in charge" of archiving.

 - Narrow the scope of CRL microfilm production and acquisition.
 Focus on materials identified by member libraries through the demand purchase programs and Area Materials Projects (AMPs), and discontinue the just-in-case acquisition and stockpiling of microform newspapers.